alekskimeu/alekskimeu/README.md

 </p>

 >
->"We lead our lives like water flowing down a hill going more or less in one direction until we splash into something that forces us to find a new course.
+>We lead our lives like water flowing down a hill going more or less in one direction until we splash into something that forces us to find a new course.
 Water never waits.
-It changes shapes and flows around things, and finds the secret paths no one else has thought about." 🤞 ~ *Arthur Golden*
+It changes shapes and flows around things, and finds the secret paths no one else has thought about.🤞 ~ *Arthur Golden*

 <h3>ABOUT ME </h3>